alloncm/MagenBoy/README.md

 ```sh
 cargo install cargo-make
 ```
-verify you have docker or podman installed
+Verify you have cmake and docker or podman installed

 ### Desktop